 As an emerging vendor, there are some jobs you would have to implore the help of your mentors or other bigger vendors you know can handle them.

-These challenge can come inform of technicalities, skills, lack of equipments and branding.
+These challenges can come in form of technicalities, skills, lack of equipments and branding.

 If you are faced by this problem, just outsource to a trustworthy vendor that can take care of it.
 You would still get some profits.

 However, if you decide to tackle it, many things can happen from bad image to bad beating depending on who hired you lol..